 Everest Base Camp Individually

 There will be lots of trekkers during the high Trekking Season.
 An individual trekker can follow and Trek with other group trekkers along the way to the Everest Base Camp trail.
-If you are thinking of hiking on your own without a guide and porter, following the other group trekkers, don't stay every moment with the same Trekking group until the Base Camp.
-You are better off changing the group you Trek with and staying in the lodges.
+If you are thinking of hiking on your own without a guide and porter, following the other group trekkers, don't stay with the same Trekking group every moment until the Base Camp.
+You are better off changing the group you trek with and staying in the lodges.
 Be sure if they are happy to stay with you always in the mountains or not.

 There won't be any problems with individual trekkers if everything runs smoothly.
 Trekking in the high mountain region is complex, and one might suffer from altitude sickness sometimes.
 Also, booking a flight ticket to Lukla and arranging accommodation in some mountainous areas can be difficult.